Juggernaut (1974 film): Development

-Lestser was attracted to the challenge of the film, saying "It shows a government governing and I knew I should show it in thriller terms.
+Lester was attracted to the challenge of the film, saying "It shows a government governing and I knew I should show it in thriller terms.
 A ship had been chartered which meant that I only had 12 days before I had to begin shooting."

 On taking over the film, Lester completely rewrote the script with writer Alan Plater.
 "I feel I'm hired to bring something of myself to an assignment and so I rewrote much of the script," said Lester.
 He later elaborated:

 The film did have a tight structure, it's true, but it seemed to work.
 What interested me was its examination of the problems of a government or that men in power would face - indeed, have faced - when something like a ship and all its passengers are held to ransom.
 What do you risk - lives or principles?
 And what principles?
-Of course the people in the film are mostly two dimenstional but it's not always possible to give them that third dimension in this kind of thriller.
+Of course the people in the film are mostly two-dimensional but it's not always possible to give them that third dimension in this kind of thriller.

 Omar Sharif, Richard Harris and David Hemmings were already cast; Lester cast the rest.
 "Little casting had been done and I felt there was no need to change anyone," said Lester.
 He wound up filming three weeks after his original call.

 "I think if I'd sat carefully and thought about it I wouldn't have done it," said Lester later.
 "It was very exciting.
 And I think that energy of getting it right carried it through.
 It was a wonderful experience, great fun."

 The film's writer/producer, Richard Alan Simmons, was so unhappy with the reworked script that he had himself credited as Richard DeKoker on the finished film.